Yuejiang-design/Data-visualization/final project.md

 <p>4）The diagrams are too coloful and should be emphasized with limited colors.

 ## Part II.
-Iteration on the final deliverable and final deliverable
+Iteration on the final deliverable and final deliverables

 ### Iterations on the data visualization
 After communicating with users and did several rounds of user research, I realized that the original analysis is not suffient and need to be further developed.
 Also, the data analysis is not strong enough.
 I only interpreted the ranking of gross revenue for each princess and compared them in total and per year.
 However, what the data inspired me?
 What would be the conclusion of the data visualization?
 I digged deeper into the data and realized something interesting.
  <p> I realized that different princesses have different personalities and they are pretty overlap with each other.
 In this way, I developed another visualization to show the data.